-^(a) Based on average shares outstanding.
+(a) Based on average shares outstanding.

-^(b) The mean between the last bid and ask prices.
+(b) The mean between the last bid and ask prices.

-^(c) Effective after the Closing Date, the Fund changed the source of market value per share prices, resulting in a difference in ending market value per share presented for the year ended December 31, 2014 and the beginning market value per share for the year ended December 31, 2015.
+(c) Effective as of the Closing Date, the Fund changed the source of market value per share prices, resulting in a difference in the ending market value per share presented for the year ended December 31, 2014 and the beginning market value per share for the year ended December 31, 2015.